Looking for a healthy snack that will keep you feeling full? Almonds just might be the answer!

 These dried fruits include two important nutrients, riboflavin and L-carnitine, both of which have been associated to increased brain activity, new neural connections, and a lower risk of Alzheimer’s disease.

 While preliminary animal trials have yielded good outcomes, more human research is required to draw any firmer conclusions.

 It Has the Potential to Improve Bone Health:

 Almonds are a great source of numerous vitamins and minerals, including phosphorus.

-Phosphorus has a significant impact on the strength and durability of bones and teeth, as well as the prevention of age-related diseases like osteoporosis.
+Phosphorus significantly impacts the strength and durability of bones and teeth, as well as the prevention of age-related diseases like osteoporosis.

 Consumption of almonds has been linked to enhanced bone mineral density, according to study done at the University of Toronto.

 Almonds are a great source of fiber, protein, and healthy fats.
 They have been shown to improve heart health, reduce the risk of diabetes, and help with weight loss.